dvlprdave/papa-bear-codes/content/blog/React/react-hooks.md

 In this guide, we'll take a look into useState by comparing class and function components.

-This isn't an in depth look as there are other great features of the useState hook that aren't included in this guide.
+This isn't an in-depth look as there are other great features of the useState hook that aren't included in this guide.

 ## What Are Hooks?